 The provisions of this Chapter shall be construed liberally for the accomplishment of the remedial purposes thereof, regardless of how federal civil rights laws, including those laws with provisions worded comparably to the provisions of this Chapter, have been so construed.
 Exceptions to and exemptions from the provisions of this Chapter shall be construed narrowly in order to maximize deterrence of discriminatory conduct.
-Nothing contained in this Chapter shall be deemed to repeal any of the provisions of any other law of the County relating to discrimination, harassment, or retaliation.
-Notwithstanding the foregoing, nothing in this Chapter shall be construed more narrowly than the New York State Human Rights Law.
+Nothing contained in this Chapter shall be deemed to repeal any of the provisions of any other law of the County relating to discrimination, harassment, or retaliation; but as to the acts declared unlawful by Sections 700.21 through 700.23 of this Chapter, the procedure herein provided shall, while pending, be exclusive.
+Nothing in this Chapter shall be construed more narrowly than the New York State Human Rights Law.